signalfx/integrations/signalfx-agent/agent_docs/monitors/collectd-genericjmx.md

 `com.sun.management.jmxremote.rmi.port` property in your Java app is set to the same port as the JMX connect port.
-There may be other variations of this that say `Connection reset` or `Connection refused` but they all generaly indicate a similar cause.
+There may be other variations of this that say `Connection reset` or `Connection refused` but they all generally indicate a similar cause.

 ## Configuration